 How To Make Dried Oregano Tea

-Oregano leaves in chunked style placed on a glass-shaped bowl
+oregano leaves in chunked style placed on a glass-shaped bowl

 These are the steps to making dried oregano tea: